 If Tony Soprano makes an "arrangement" with a "business associate," any collateral promises are unenforceable, including promises to keep it a secret.
-But terms of service agreements between users and Coinbase or X Corp. would not be deemed illegal contracts, merely because some users happened to have also committed crimes or are otherwise properly subject to government investigation.
-See generally Amy L. Peikoff, Of Third-Party Bathwater: How to Throw Out the Third-Party Doctrine While Preserving Government's Ability to Use Secret Agents, 88 St. John's L. Rev. 349 (2014).
-A fortiori, that one user breaks the law does not entitle the government to trample on the rights of other, law-abiding users ensnared by constitutionally insufficient, dragnet subpoenas or similarly unreasonable searches.
-Accordingly, promises made to users by these companies are enforceable under common law, just as (to use another common law analogy) records entrusted to a bailee still belong to the bailor.
+But terms of service agreements between users and Google or X Corp. would not be deemed illegal contracts, merely because some users happened to have also committed crimes or are otherwise properly subject to government investigation.
+See, e.g., Hanover Nat'l Bank of City of New York v.
+First Nat'l Bank of Burlingame, 109 F. 421, 425 (8th Cir.
+1901) ("The mere fact that a contract the consideration and performance of which are lawful incidentally assists one in evading a law is no bar to its enforcement.").
+A fortiori, that one user breaks the law does not entitle the government to trample on the rights of other, lawabiding users who might be ensnared by constitutionally insufficient, dragnet warrants or similarly unreasonable searches.
+Accordingly, promises made to users by these companies to, e.g., safeguard user data and disclose it in only limited, enumerated circumstances are enforceable under common law according to their terms, just as (to use a pertinent common law analogy) records entrusted to a bailee still belong to the bailor.
 Carpenter, 585 U.S. at 399 (Gorsuch, J., dissenting).
-Both users and bailors retain privacy and property interests entitled to Fourth Amendment protection.
-Nothing less is "reasonable."
+7 Both users and bailors retain privacy and property interests entitled to Fourth Amendment protection.
+Nothing less is "reasonable."8